SRPT – Building a Precision Genetic Medicine Powerhouse

 The three patients showed broad expression of transduced micro-dystrophin.
 Mean gene expression, as measured by percentage of micro-dystrophin positive fibers was 76.2% and the mean intensity of the fibers was 74.5% compared to normal control.
 Biopsies showed robust levels of micro-dystrophin as measured by Western Blot (WB), with a mean of 38.2% compared to normal utilizing Sarepta’s method, or 53.7% compared to normal pursuant to Nationwide Children’s quantification method.
 The market expectation was 5% to 10% micro-dystrophin expression via Western Blot.

 The ability of the vector AAVrh74 used by Dr. Mendell and Dr. Louise Rodino-Klapac to induce high levels of protein expression in muscle cells is a huge step toward what the DMD community hopes can lead to a future cure.
-Sarepta is so confident in its vector that it recently acquired Myonexus and expanded into another area of muscular dystrophy known as Limb Girdle Muscular Dystrophy (LGMD).
+Sarepta is so confident in its vector that it recently has entered into an exclusive partnership with Myonexus Therapeutics and expanded into another area of muscular dystrophy known as Limb Girdle Muscular Dystrophy (LGMD).
 If these programs continue to be successful, Sarepta may target additional neuromuscular diseases.

 Is the Market Overlooking Dramatic CK Reduction?